openkruise/website/docs/zh-cn/uniteddeployment.md

     // Indicates the node selector to form the subset.
 Depending on the node selector,
     // pods provisioned could be distributed across multiple groups of nodes.
-    // A subset's nodeSelector is not allowed to be updated.
+    // A subset's nodeSelectorTerm is not allowed to be updated.
     // +optional
-    NodeSelector corev1.NodeSelector `json:"nodeSelector,omitempty"`
+    NodeSelectorTerm corev1.NodeSelectorTerm `json:"nodeSelectorTerm,omitempty"`

+    // Indicates the tolerations the pods under this subset have.
+    // A subset's tolerations is not allowed to be updated.
+    // +optional
+    Tolerations []corev1.Toleration `json:"tolerations,omitempty"`

     // Indicates the number of the pod to be created under this subset.
 Replicas could also be
     // percentage like '10%', which means 10% of UnitedDeployment replicas of pods will be distributed